Adhane/-PwC-Power-BI-Job-Simulation/README.md

 ## Repository Structure
 📂 **Dashboards/** – Contains Power BI `.pbix` files (if permissible).
-📂 **Insights & Recommendations/** – Markdown and  reports summarizing findings(available in power bi dashboard pages.
-📂 **Datasets/** – Sample datasets used for the simulation (if available).
+📂 **Insights & Recommendations/** – Markdown and  reports summarizing findings (available in power bi dashboard pages) 📂 **Datasets/** – Sample datasets used for the simulation (if available).

 ---